What is KaiOS?

 As with most mobile devices (especially phones), there is no installation.
 There is no way for users to flash the ROM unless rooting it.
 As with other mobile devices, updates are pushed via firmware flashing by the manufacturer itself.

 Nonetheless, hackers have made ways to exploit the hardware in a different way and even replacement operating systems for the hardware — for example, GerdaOS to "a custom ROM to liberate the heart of Kai" as per the project's website (11/2019).

 Development for KaiOS:

 As per the documentation in the KaiOS Developer portal, any well-made website could easily be made into an app.
 As such, I am currently making changes to VintageOS.
 I need to learn how to use WebIDE.
-Unfortunately I also have to get a new KaiOS phone (most likely, a $70 Nokia 8110 4G) since my Alcatel A405DL turns out to be restricted by OEM (no development access).
+Unfortunately I also have to get a new KaiOS phone (most likely, a $70 Nokia 8110 4G) since my Alcatel A405DL turns out to be restricted (no development access when mounted) by the original equipment manufacturer (OEM).
 Then I would be able to connect to the phone using ADB (Android Debug Bridge) — the same utility used when programming for Android).

 According to their developer support, I can develop using their emulator, submit it and then test it using my Alcatel A405DL.
 I would feel more comfortable getting an unrestricted unit like the Nokia 8110 4G (a new, better toy) to start programming natively.